DIPlib/diplib/DIPthoughts.md

 in-place) use a function `ImagesSeparate()` to create temporary images when output images are also input images.
-The resource handler takes care of moving the data blocks from the temporary images to the output images.
-We can do that this way in C++:
+The resource handler takes care of moving the data blocks from the temporary images to the output images when the function ends.
+With the current design of shared pointers to the data, this is no longer necessary.
+Say a function is called with

-    class AliasHandler {
-       private:
-          ImageRefArray output;           // We save references to the original
-                                          //    output images here
-          ImageArray temp;                // We keep temporary images here
-       public:
-          AliasHandler( ImageRefArray in, ImageRefArray out ) {
-             for( int ii=0; ii<output.size(); ++i i) {
-                if( out[ii] is in in ) {  // How to do this check is up for discussion output.push_back( out[ii] );
-                   temp.emplace_back();
-                   out[ii] = temp.back();
+    dip::Image A;
+    dip::Gauss(A, A, 4);

+Then the function `dip::Gauss()` does this:

+    void dip::Gauss(const dip::Image &in_, dip::Image &out, double size) {
+       Image in = in_;
+       out.Strip();
+       // do more processing ...
     }

+What happens here is that the new image `in` is a copy of the input image, `A`, pointing at the same data segment.
+The image `out` is a refernce to image `A`.
+When we strip `A`, the new image `in` still points at the original data segment, which will not be freed until `in` goes out of scope.
+Thus, the copy `in` preserves the original image data, leaving the output image, actually the image `A` in the caller's space, available for modifying.

+However, if `out` is not stripped, and data is written into it, then `in` is changed during processing.
+So if the function cannot work in plance, it should always test for aliasing of image data, and strip/forge the output image if
+necessary:

+    void dip::Gauss(const dip::Image &in_, dip::Image &out, double size) {
+       Image in = in_;                 // preserve original input data
+       bool needReForge = false;
+       if (out does not have the required properties) {
+          needReForge = true;
+       } else if (in and out share data) {
+          needReForge = true;
        }
+       if (needReForge) {
+          out.Strip();                 // create new data segment for output out.SetDimensions(...);
+          ...
+          out.Forge();
        }
-          ~AliasHandler() {
-             for( int ii=0; ii<output.size(); ++ii )
-                output[ii] = std::move( temp[ii] );
+       // do more processing ...
     }
-    };

-    void DoSomethingWithImages( Image in1, Image in2, Image out1, Image out2, Image out3 )
-    {
-       ImageRefArray inar { in1, in2 };
-       ImageRefArray outar { out1, out2, out3 };
-       AliasHandler ah( inar, outar );    // outar[0], outar[1], and outar[2] are
-                                          //    now safe to use.
-       outar.Strip();
-       outar.CopyDimensions( in1 );
-       outar.Forge();
-      // do processing ...
-    }                                     // ah goes out of scope, its destructor is called,
-                                          //     and temporary images are copied to output.

 ## Functionality currently not in *DIPlib* that would be important to include

 - An overlay function that adds a binary or labelled image on top of a grey-value or colour image.

--   Stain unmixing for bright-field microscopy
+- Stain unmixing for bright-field microscopy.

 - Some form of image display for development and debugging.
 We can have the users resort to third-party libraries or saving intermediate images to file, or we can try to copy *OpenCV*'s image display into *dipIO*.

 - Some filters that are trivial to add:

     - Scharr (slightly better than Sobel)

     - h-minima & h-maxima

     - opening by reconstruction

     - alternating sequential open-close filter (3 versions: with structural opening, opening by reconstruction, and area opening)

 - Dilation/erosion by a rotated line is currently implemented by first skewing the image, applying filter along rows or columns, then skewing back.
 We can add a 2D-specific version that operates directly over rotated lines.
 The diamond structuring element can then be decomposed into two of these operations.
 We can also add approximations of the circle with such lines.

+- We're also lacking some other morphological filters:

+    - hit'n'miss, where the interval is rotated over 180, 90 or 45 degrees.

+    - thinning & thickening, to be implemented as iterated hit'n'miss.

+    - levelling

 - Most of the functionality that is now implemented in *DIPimage*
   only:

-    -   automatic threshold determination (Otsu, triangle, background, etc.)
+    - automatic threshold determination (Otsu, triangle, background, etc.).

-    -   [Colour space conversion]
+    - [Colour space conversion].

-    -   2D snakes
+    - 2D snakes.

-    -   look-up tables (LUT, both for grey-scale and colour LUTs, using interpolation when input image is float)
+    - look-up tables (LUT, both for grey-scale and colour LUTs, using interpolation when input image is float).

-    -   general 2D affine transformation, 3D rotation
+    - general 2D affine transformation, 3D rotation.

     - xx, yy, zz, rr, phiphi, ramp; extend this to coords(), which makes a tensor image.

--   Radon transform for lines and circles, Hough transform for lines
+- Radon transform for lines and circles, Hough transform for lines.

--   Level-set segmentation, graph-cut segmentation
+- Level-set segmentation, graph-cut segmentation.

 - The `Label()` function should return the number of labels.
 It could optionally also return the sizes of the objects, since these are counted anyway.
 The labelling algorithm by Mike is quite efficient, but we should compare with the more common union-find algorithm, which is likely to be optimal for this application (Mike's code uses a priority queue, union-find doesn't need it).

 - We need to figure out if it is worth it to use loop unrolling for some basic operations.

 ## Python interface